Dreamboat (film): Plot

-The respectable lives of English literature lecturer Thornton Sayre and his daughter Carol are disrupted when it is revealed that Thornton was once the matinee idol Bruce Blair, who played El Toro (based on Zorro) and other romantic figures, and was widely known as the "Dreamboat".
-His films are now being broadcast on a television show hosted by his former costar Gloria Marlowe.
+The respectable lives of English literature lecturer Thornton Sayre and his daughter Carol are disrupted when it is revealed that Thornton was once the matinee idol Bruce Blair, who played El Toro and other romantic figures and was widely known as the "Dreamboat".
+His films are now broadcast on a television show hosted by his former costar Gloria Marlowe.

 Thornton's daughter Carol is belittled by fellow students following the revelation.
-Her father affirms that he was a teacher before he was an actor.

-The college administration committee ask for his resignation, but president Mathilda May Coffey requests power to decide how to proceed.
-In private, she admits to Thornton that she had been one of his biggest fans, and attempts unsuccessfully to seduce him.
+Her father affirms that he was a teacher before he became an actor.
+The college administration committee asks for his resignation, but president Mathilda May Coffey requests time to determine their course of action.
+In private, she admits to Thornton that she had been one of his greatest fans and unsuccessfully attempts to seduce him.

 Thornton and Carol hastily leave for New York to seek an injunction against the show.
-There they meet Sam Levitt, the man responsible for airing the movies.
-While Sam and Gloria try to convince Thornton to change his mind, Sam has underling Bill Ainslee show Carol the city.
+While there, they meet Sam Levitt, the man responsible for airing the films.
+While Sam and Gloria try to convince Thornton to change his mind, Sam asks underling Bill Ainslee to show Carol the city.

 Thornton eventually procures his injunction, but he is fired after spurning Coffey's advances.
-Meanwhile, Bill and Carol have fallen in love and are planning to marry.
+Bill and Carol have fallen in love and are planning to marry.

 When Gloria gloats over Thornton's setbacks, he reveals that a major movie studio is interested in reviving his film career.
-Months later, Bill and Carol attend Thornton's premiere in Sitting Pretty - a real film that starred Clifton Webb.
-Gloria then reveals to Thornton that she has bought his contract and is now his boss.
+Months later, Bill and Carol attend Thornton's premiere in Sitting Pretty (a real film that starred Clifton Webb).
+Gloria reveals to Thornton that she has bought his contract and is now his boss.

 Production

-It was one of several films at Fox where Jeffrey Hunter supported an older more established male star.
+Claude Binyon wrote the screenplay based on a four-part serial story by John D. Weaver titled "The Love Man" that was published in Collier's magazine from May 26 to June 16, 1951.

+Rogers and Webb rehearsed an intense bolero dance scene for 10 days, but Webb fell during the practice and the number was eliminated from the script.

 Music

-The film features the 1920 standard Al Jolson hit "Avalon", written by Jolson, Buddy DeSylva and Vincent Rose, and includes Ginger Rogers singing "You'll Never Know", a 1943 song written by Harry Warren and Mack Gordon.
+The film features the 1920 standard Al Jolson hit "Avalon", written by Jolson, Buddy DeSylva and Vincent Rose, as well as Ginger Rogers singing "You'll Never Know", a 1943 song written by Harry Warren and Mack Gordon.

+Release

+Dreamboat premiered at the Roxy Theatre in New York on July 25, 1952.
+Its opening was highly successful at the box office and the film's engagement at the theater was extended.